wasim-ullah/wasim-blog/content/post/netlify-cms-and-forestry.md

 ## Simplicity
 Forestry is built in elegant modern style.
 Both of them provide an extremely simple layout which is also good for non-tech-savvy bloggers.

-## Simplicity
-Forestry is built in elegant modern style.
-Both of them provide an extremely simple layout which is also good for non-tech-savvy bloggers.

 ## Security
 They are run in HTML deployed using API over CDN protected by Let's Encrpt Authority, therefore security is all time high.